 Restricted - Nonexpendable - Nonexpendable restricted net position includes an endowment whose use is limited by donors or other outside sources and as a condition of the gift, the principal is to be maintained in perpetuity.
-There was no change in restricted nonexpendable net position during fiscal year 2016.
+There was no change in restricted nonexpendable net position during fiscal year 2017.

 Restricted - Expendable - Expendable restricted net position includes resources in which the College is legally or contractually obligated to spend the resources in accordance with restrictions imposed by external parties.
-Restricted net position - expendable increased by \$1,840,968 in fiscal year 2016.
-The significant increase is due to the accrual of grant income from the Golden LEAF Foundation to be received during fiscal year 2017 to be used to equip healthcare training facilities at the new Health Sciences Center and to equip the Southeastern Advance Molding Technology Education Center (SAMTEC).
+Restricted net position - expendable decreased by \$2,095,415 in fiscal year 2017.
+The significant decrease is primarily due to a decrease in funding (\$1,310,000) available from the Golden Leaf Foundation for the SAMTEC and HSC grants.

 Unrestricted - Unrestricted net position includes resources derived from student tuition and fees, sales and services, unrestricted gifts, and interest income.
-During fiscal year 2016, unrestricted net position increased \$283,051.
-The increase is largely due to an increase in state aid during 2016.
+During fiscal year 2017, unrestricted net position decreased \$897,006.